Tag: reference desk

 Refer Madness: Could be home, doing nothing

-Refer Madness spotlights strange, intriguing, or otherwise noteworthy stories from the library reference desk.
+Refer Madness spotlights strange, intriguing, or otherwise noteworthy questions I encounter at the library reference desk.
 In my library, one of the information desks sits in a high-traffic area where all the activity from the entrance, auditorium, elevator, and stairs to Youth Services converge.
 One result of this configuration is that whoever is at the desk (and anyone in the…

 -